sugs12/ISDM/isdm-project.md

 Overall, the new information will increase business profit and productivity.
 However, there are requirements to be considered for implementation of the new information system.
 These requirements include:
 -	Setting up costs versus future profits.
 Costs for setting up new system, hiring new RMs, re-evaluating existing RMs’ skills, and training staffs can be expensive.

 -	Weakening customer relationships with company.
-Since, company might need a smaller number of office spaces to operate, customers whom still prefer face-to-face contact, might find it will be inconvenient due to less accessing points.
+Since, company might need a smaller number of office spaces to operate, customers who still prefer face-to-face contact, might find it will be inconvenient due to less accessing points.

 -	Miscommunication.
 Miscommunication is common with over-the-phone conversations.
 Due to the lack of facial and body language, RMs and customers may not be able to understand each other and as such, cannot engage with them positively

 -	Unexpected network outage and disasters.
-Customers will not able to contact RMs or accessing information urgently if there is a network outage or a disasters.
+Customers will not able to contact RMs or accessing information urgently if there is a network outage or a disaster.